Selongor is a peaceful holiday destination near Kuala Lumpur? And for top things to do in Selangor, this is your ideal Selangor travel guide.

 Exploring The Town Of Kuala Kubu Bharu

-Also known as ‘KKB’ by locals, Kuala Kubu Bharu is a charming little town located at the foothills of Bukit Fraser in Hulu Selangor.
+Also known as ‘KKB’ by locals, exploring Kuala Kubu Bharu remains one of the most popular things to do in Selangor.
+It is a charming little town located at the foothills of Bukit Fraser in Hulu Selangor.
 On its east, and some 30kms away, lies the highlighted Frazer Hill, popular for its colonial-style architecture and wealthy mansions, but if you look at the town of KKB, the case appears to be rather the contrary.

 In KKB the streets still remain empty most of the time of the day

 What may seem like a small nondescript town today, KKB was once a mining colony, but a massive flood in 1883 wiped out the entire town infrastructure.
 Today, it is a tiny, laid-back town perfect to unwind yourself and taking the feel of a small-town Malaysia, while not going too far from Kuala Lumpur.
 At only an hour’s drive from downtown Kuala Lumpur, KKB offers a backdrop of rainforest and hills, alongside clusters of traditional houses.
 Life in KKB is unhurried, pleasant and peaceful, unfettered by the constraints of modern living and conveniences.

 Visit the two community temples of Sri Sithi Vinayagar and Guan Yin Gu See to get a hang of the multicultural-Malaysia, or simply walk down the many intermingled laneways and spot some world-class graffiti.
 So yea, an obvious first mention to Kota Kina Balu in our Selangor travel guide.